365 Days of Art: December 26 – Diego Conquers NY

 New York art critic Henry McBride describes Diego Rivera as “the most talked-about man on this side of the Atlantic”.

 At this point, he’s installed as artist-in-residence at special studio space within MoMA, creating a total of eight “portable murals” that are exhibited for five weeks from December to January.
 The exhibition, only MoMA’s second to feature just one artist, is setting exhibition records.
 Diego is working around the clock with two assistants to depict Mexican subject matter, and for the final three murals, turns his attention to New York’s working class during the Great Depression.
-He loves the attention and publicity he’s getting, and the painting above, Agrarian Leader Zapata, is one of MoMA’s most prized works.
+He loves the attention and publicity he’s getting.